sanchitdilipjain/aws-kendra/docs/index.md

            <img src="images/image15.png" class="inline"/>

-        8. Under Additional configuration secction add the S3 folder where we uploaded the documents and click Add
+        8. Under the Additional configuration secction add the S3 folder where we uploaded the documents and click Add

            <img src="images/image16.png" class="inline"/>

-        9. Select a New IAM Role and provide name for the new IAM role
+        9. Select a New IAM Role and provide the name for the new IAM role

            <img src="images/image17.png" class="inline"/>